nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing all tasks : `list`

-Shows a list of all tasks in the task manager.<br>
+Shows a list of all currently ongoing tasks in the task manager.<br>
 Format: `list`
 A list of tasks with index number will be shown in the column